Trailer Aerodynamics

 Aerodynamics are NOT the Whole Story

 There is one other really big piece of the story with aerodynamics.
-I’ll illustrate with a story.
+I will illustrate with a story.

 On one trip across Wyoming, on the way out, the day was beautiful.
 Our Subaru Outback ran 80 mph at 24 mpg.
 On the way back, it was very windy, a hard head wind.
 The Subaru struggled mightily to keep 70 mph and our fuel economy went to 11 mpg.
 The change in fuel economy is not just due to the wind.

 The other side of the story is my truck.
-Even with a huge load, fuel economy doesn’t change so much.
+Even with a huge load, fuel economy does not change so much.
 It gets 14-15 mpg most of the time.
-The worst I’ve seen is pushing it up high mountains with a trailer – 11 mpg.
+The worst I have seen is pushing it up high mountains with a trailer – 11 mpg.
 That engine has a lot more reserve power, so the added load does not burden it like the example of the Subaru.

 The Subaru engine was at the edge of capacity, so the car computer was feeding it everything to eek out top power.
-Also, most cars have a fuel enrichment scheme near WoT (Wide Open Throttle), where they pour in more fuel to protect the engine systems and extract the last few horsepower.
+Also, most cars have a fuel enrichment scheme near WoT (Wide Open Throttle), where they pour in more fuel to protect the engine systems (especially the catalytic converter) and extract the last few horsepower.

 Analyzing The Assertions